 Fax: (320) 598-3125

-The Lac qui Parle County Auditor-Treasurer-Coordinator (ATC) office is the central financial, administrative, and human resources department for the County.
-In addition, the ATC Office carries out a wide variety of miscellaneous functions delegated by Minnesota statute and the County Board of Commissioners.
-The office is managed by Auditor-Treasurer-Coordinator Jake Sieg, who was appointed by the County Board of Commissioners in 2007.
-The ATC office is staffed by four full-time and one part-time Deputy ATC employees.
+The Lac qui Parle County Auditor-Treasurer's office is the central financial and human resources department for the County.
+In addition, the Auditor-Treasurer's Office carries out a wide variety of miscellaneous functions delegated by Minnesota statute.
+The office is managed by Auditor-Treasurer Angela Djonne, who was appointed by the County Board of Commissioners in 2021.
+The Auditor-Treasurer's office is staffed by five full-time employees.

-The responsibilities of the ATC Office are broken into five major areas:
+The responsibilities of the Auditor-Treasurer's Office are broken into five major areas:

 - HR Administration